Peppermint

 Overview

-Mentha × piperita, commonly known as peppermint, is a hybrid mint created by crossing watermint and spearmint.
-This aromatic herb contains high levels of menthol, delivering its signature cooling sensation and distinctive minty flavor.
+Mentha × piperita, commonly known as peppermint, is a hybrid mint—a natural cross between watermint and spearmint.
+Rich in menthol, it delivers a signature cooling sensation and refreshing minty flavor.

 Common name(s): Peppermint